×

 When we asked expats and global nomads about their social experiences in Prague, they replied:

 "Expats, retirees, and digital nomads living in Prague typically have a vibrant and diverse social life.
 They often connect with fellow expats and locals through various social events, language exchange meetups, and networking groups.
 Many also participate in cultural activities, such as attending concerts, theater performances, and art exhibitions, to immerse themselves in the local culture.
 Additionally, they may join sports clubs, fitness classes, or outdoor adventure groups to stay active and make new friends.
 Prague's thriving culinary scene and numerous pubs and bars also provide ample opportunities for socializing and enjoying the city's nightlife.
-Overall, the welcoming atmosphere and rich cultural offerings of Prague make it easy for expats, retirees, and digital nomads to build a fulfilling social life," mentioned an expat living in Prague.
+Overall, the welcoming atmosphere and rich cultural offerings of Prague make it easy for expats, retirees, and digital nomads to build a fulfilling social life," said one expat.

 What advice to expats in Prague have about housing?

 "1.
 Make sure to research the area you are looking to live in thoroughly, as some areas may be more expensive than others.
 2. Consider renting an apartment or house through a reputable agency, as this can help to ensure that you are getting a good deal.
 3. Be aware that the rental market in Prague is competitive, so it is important to act quickly when you find a place you like.
 4. Make sure to read the contract carefully before signing, as there may be hidden costs or other clauses that you are not aware of.
-5. Ask around for recommendations from other expats, as they may be able to provide useful advice about the best areas to live in and the best deals available," commented one expat who moved to Prague.
+5. Ask around for recommendations from other expats, as they may be able to provide useful advice about the best areas to live in and the best deals available," said an expat in Prague.

 What are medical services in Prague like?